MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/Lab14_Configre Sales.md

 6. Configure line discount

-    1. Select the search for page icon in the top-right corner of the page, enter **Item Discount Groups**, and then choose the related link.
+    1. Select the Search icon in the top-right corner of the page, enter `Item Discount Groups` and then choose the related link.

-    2. On the **Prices & Discounts** page, select **Sales Lines Discounts**.
+    2. Select the **Prices & Discounts**and then select **Sales Lines Discounts**.

     3. Remove the value in the **Code Filter** filter.

-    4. On the **Sales Discounts** page, create a new line as follows:
+    4. On the **Sales Line Discounts** page, create a new line as follows:

         1. In the **Sales Type** field enter **Customer Disc.
 Group**.